jringal/FetchCodingExercise/README.md

 # FetchCodingExercise
 Coding Exercise for Fetch

 Exercise is completed utilizing Python, PyTest, and SeleniumBase.
+See Fetch_Coding_Exercise_SDET.pdf for exercise details.

 SeleniumBase (sbase) is a Python framework built off of Selenium to simplify many features, including method definitions, error logging, and test run report generation, among other features.
 Details can be found at https://seleniumbase.io. <br />
 Make sure to have pip and Python pre-installed.